 An old world kitchen should hark back to its pre 17th century European style.
 The raised panel cabinetry is often painted and might have bead board, cracking, cup and dish racks, bun feet and valence legs.

 In an old world kitchen you might see stone floors and walls, furniture-look cabinetry, mosaic tiles, copper or pewter accents, rich deep colors, plaster or brick walls and appliances hidden behind panels.

 500 Ideas for Your Kitchen Book, on Amazon

 Tuscan is another old world style.
-A tuscan kitchen relies on natural materials.
+A Tuscan kitchen relies on natural materials.
 The cabinets will often be cream, earthy or yellow.
 Other old world kitchen styles include French chateau, Italian villa, Dutch cottage, Mediterranean, Castle, Gothic and Normandy cottage.
 Is this one of the different kitchen styles that appeals to you?

-In a traditional English country kitchen the cabinet design is normally square and accented by curves.
+With a traditional English country kitchen the cabinet design is normally square and accented by curves.
 Natural cabinets in oak or pine are popular.
 A large wooden mantle range hood, intricate molding and wood cutouts in valances look authentic in an English country kitchen.

 Art and Crafts Kitchen

 An arts and crafts kitchen relies on a natural look with good quality craftsmanship.
 Recessed panel doors with thick frames feature in an arts and crafts kitchen and you can contrast the finish of the door frame against the panels.